Unleash/unleash/docs/user_guide/activation-strategies.md

 ### Customize stickiness (beta)

 By enabling the stickiness option on a custom context field you can use it together with the flexible rollout strategy.
 This will guarantee a consistent behavior for specific values of this context field.
-PS! support for this feature currently being supported by the following SDKs:
+NB! this feature is currently only supported by the following SDKs:

 - [unleash-client-node](https://github.com/Unleash/unleash-client-node) (from v3.6.0)